smart-patrol/PLM_Project/README.md

 Here is my github repository the for the Practical Machine Learning class.
 For this project I am generating it based on what is specifically outlined in the course project grading rubric.
 That can be found on the page with Course Project : Write up.

+If you are grading but some other means please fill it out in the comments!